hmslima/sambahsacompletegrammar/sambahsa-en.md

 “any/whichever shoe is useful for me”:

 > **Quodquid schou est util pro me:** means that the person doesn’t care
-> about the shoe to b worn in his foot
+> about the shoe to be worn in his foot

 > **Quodkwe schou est util pro me:** it’s more serious